 Pictures are made of colors.
-For this lesson, we are going to say that even black and white are colors, even though they really determine the range of and darkness of a color.
+For this lesson, we are going to say that even black and white are colors, even though they really the extremes of the range of lightness and darkness of a color.
 So, for example, inside the deep forest we will see deep greens that are almost black, and we will see bright green moss or leaves that are closer to white.
 The same is true of brick red and pink cherry ice cream or the deep blue suit of the executive and the light blue scarf that she is wearing.

 Color scientists could turn that one paragraph into books of information about intensity and hue and many other interesting topics, but we need to stay focused (just like the picture does, but Focus is in another lesson.)

 Click on the link for this very interesting site and article on color.
 Wigglepixel “What are Color Models?” explains colors with interactive tools.

 Don’t just buzz through this site one time.
 Even though the explanation tries to be simple, each paragraph is filled with information that has a lot of important connections that may not be obvious.
 Nuance everywhere~!
 Watch it once, then play around with the graphics to get used to them.
 Then later, go back again later and concentrate on just one of the sections.
 Translate Mystery to Knowledge until you can work with it without thinking it through each time.

 See if this is something to share with friends.
 Fun Science.